-- 20. To ensure that the ensemble's display uses the native projection of the data, verify that Projections -> Autoset Projection is enabled in the Main Display. - 21.
+- 17. Remove all layers and data sources. - 18.
+Load the local NetCDF file < local path > /Data/Gridded/GEFS_Global_1p0deg_members. - a.
+In the Data Sources tab of the Data Explorer, navigate to the Gridded Data -> Local chooser. - b.
+Select the < local path > /Data/Gridded/GEFS_Global_1p0deg_members.nc. - c.
+Click Add Source. - 19.
+To ensure that the ensemble's display uses the native projection of the data, verify that Projections -> Auto- set Projection is enabled in the Main Display. - 20.
 Display MSLP data of a few ensemble members. - a.
-In the Fields panel of the Field Selector, select the 2D grid -> Mass -> Pressure reduced to MSL @ Mean sea level field.
-Note that this tree will not exist if working with the local NetCDF file, only the Pressure reduced to MSL @ Mean sea level field. - b.
+In the Fields panel of the Field Selector, select the Pressure reduced to MSL @ Mean sea level field. - b.
 In the Ensemble subset tab, select (command left-click) members .0, 5.0, 10.0, 15.0, and 20.0. - c.
 In the Times subset tab, choose Use Selected.
 Then, select the first 10 times. - d.
-Click Create Display. - 22.
+Click Create Display. - 21.
 Inspect the display.
-Play through the loop to see how the ensemble members slowly begin diverging from each other you get further away from the initialization of the model run. - 23.
+Play through the loop to see how the ensemble members slowly begin diverging from each other you get further away from the initialization of the model run. - 22.
 Note that by default the ensemble contours are colored by their member value (per the enhancement values of the colorbar in the Legend ranging from 0 to 20).
 Change the display to color the contours by pressure value instead of ensemble member. - a.
 In the Layer Controls for the ensemble layer, uncheck Color by Member. - b.
 Look at the display to notice that all of the contours are now the same color.
 This is because the range from the ensemble members (0-20) is still being applied to the enhancement.
 Since all of the pressure values are greater than 20 Pascals, the color value for the enhancement table maximum is used.
 Change the enhancement values to fit the range of data by right-clicking on the colorbar in the Legend and selecting Change Range.
-In the Change Range window, enter a From value of 95200 and a To value of 105200. - 24.
-Use a formula to display the minimum pressure value of a few ensemble members. - a.
+In the Change Range window, enter a From value of 95200 and a To value of 105200.

+- 23. Use a formula to display the minimum pressure value of a few ensemble members. - a.
 Remove all layers. - b.
 In the Field Selector tab of the Data Explorer, click on Formulas. - c.
-In the Fields panel, select the Grids -> Ensembles -> Ensemble grid lowest values formula, the Imagery -> Image Display display type, and click Create Display. - d.
+In the Fields panel, select the Grids -> Ensemble -> Ensemble grid lowest values formula, the Imagery -> Image Display display type, and click Create Display. - d.
 In the Field Selector window, select the 2D grid -> Mass -> Pressure reduced to MSL @ Mean sea level.
 In the Times tab, select the first 10 times.
 In the Ensemble tab, select members .0, 5.0, 10.0, 15.0, and 20.0.
-Click OK.

-- This generates a display of the first 10 timesteps of the ensemble.
-The ensemble members selected when evaluating the formula are used to determine the lowest pressure value at each location over each timestep.

-- 25. The formula in step 23 provides the option for individually selecting which ensemble members are used in the formulas.
+Click OK. - This generates a display of the first 10 timesteps of the ensemble.
+The ensemble members selected when evaluating the formula are used to determine the lowest pressure value at each location over each timestep. - 24.
+The formula in step 23 provides the option for individually selecting which ensemble members are used in the formulas.
 As an alternative, a data source can be added that already has a derived mean and standard deviation for all ensemble members.
-Remove all layers and data sources. - 26.
-If you are using real-time data, skip to step 27.
-Otherwise, load the local NetCDF file <local path>/Data/Gridded/GEFS\Global\1p0deg\products. - a.
+Remove all layers and data sources. - 25.
+Load the local NetCDF file < local path > /Data/Gridded/GEFS_Global_1p0deg_products. - a.
 In the Data Sources tab of the Data Explorer, navigate to the Gridded Data -> Local chooser. - b.
-Select the <local path>/Data/Gridded/GEFS\Global\1p0deg\products.nc. - c.
-Click Add Source and continue to step 28. - 27.
-In the Data Sources tab of the Data Explorer, navigate to the Gridded Data -> Remote chooser. - a.
-In the Data Sources tab of the Data Explorer, navigate to the Gridded Data -> Remote chooser. - b.
-Select Realtime Data -> NCEP Model Data -> Global Ensemble Forecasting System (GEFS) -> GEFS Derived Forecast Products -> latest\ and click Add Source. - 28.
-In the Field Selector, select the 2D grid -> Mass -> Pressure reduced to MSL (Unweighted mean of all members) @ Mean sea level.
-Note that this tree will not exist if working with the local NetCDF file, only the Pressure reduced to MSL (Unweighted mean of all members) @ Mean sea level field. - 29.
+Select the < local path > /Data/Gridded/GEFS_Global_1p0deg_products.nc. - c.
+Click Add Source. - 26.
+In the Field Selector, select the Pressure reduced to MSL (Unweighted mean of all members) @ Mean sea level field. - 27.
 Choose the Plan Views -> Contour Plan View display type, the first 10 times, and click Create Display.